Precision-Recall Curves Using Information Divergence Frontiers: CONNECTIONS TO EXISTING WORK

-We will now show that the two most prominent definitions of precision and recall are special cases of the presented framework.
+Having introduced and showed how to compute the divergence frontiers, we will now present several existing techniques, and show how they relate to our approach.

-\myparagraph{The limiting case of $\bm{\alpha\rightarrow 0}$} Rather than computing tradeoff curves, \citet{kynkaanniemi2019improved} focus only on computing $\Pd(\supp(\Qd))$ and $\Qd(\supp(\Pd))$, and estimate the supports using a union of $k$-nearest neighbourhood balls.
-This is indeed a special case of our framework, as \cite[Thm.\ 4]{erven2014renyi} $\lim_{\alpha\to 0}\Dalpha{\Pd}{\Qd}=-\log\Qd(\supp(\Pd))$.
-One drawback of this approach is that all regions where $\Pd$ and $\Qd$ place any mass are considered equal.
-Hence, for any two measures with the same support this metric assigns perfect precision and recall (see Figure~\ref{fig:pr_fail}).
+Rather than computing trade-off curves, \citet{kynkaanniemi2019improved} focus only on $\Pd(\supp(\Qd))$ and $\Qd(\supp(\Pd))$, and estimate the supports using a union of $k$-nearest neighbourhood balls.
+This is indeed a special case of our framework, as $\lim_{\alpha\to 0}\Dalpha{\Pd}{\Qd}=-\log\Qd(\supp(\Pd))$ \cite[Thm.\ 4]{erven2014renyi}.
+One drawback of this approach is that all regions where $\Pd$ and $\Qd$ place any mass are considered equal (see Fig.~\ref{fig:pr_fail}).

-\myparagraph{The limiting case of $\bm{\alpha\rightarrow \infty}$} We will now show that \cite{sajjadi2018assessing} corresponds to the case where $\alpha\rightarrow \infty$.
-In particular, \citet{sajjadi2018assessing} write both $\Pd$ and $\Qd$ as mixtures with a shared component that should capture the space to which both assign high likelihood, and which can be used to formalize the notions of precision and recall for distributions. \begin{defn}[{{\cite[Def.\ 1]{sajjadi2018assessing}}} ] For $\pi,\rho\in(0,1]$, the probability distribution $\Qd$ has precision $\pi$ at recall $\rho$ w.r.t.\ $\Pd$ if there exist distributions $\Rd, \Pd',\Qd'$ such that The union of $\{(0,0)\}$ and all realizable pairs $(\pi, \rho)$ will be denoted by $\textsc{PRD}(\Pd, \Qd)$. \end{defn}
+\looseness=-2 We will now show that the approach of \citep{sajjadi2018assessing} corresponds to the case where $\alpha\rightarrow \infty$.
+In particular, \citet{sajjadi2018assessing} write both $\Pd$ and $\Qd$ as mixtures with a shared component that should capture the space that they both assign high likelihood to, and which can be used to formalize the notions of precision and recall for distributions. \begin{defn}[{{\cite[Def.\ 1]{sajjadi2018assessing}}} ] For $\pi,\rho\in(0,1]$, the probability distribution $\Qd$ has precision $\pi$ at recall $\rho$ w.r.t.\ $\Pd$ if there exist distributions $\Rd, \Pd',\Qd'$ such that The union of $\{(0,0)\}$ and all realizable pairs $(\pi, \rho)$ will be denoted by $\textsc{PRD}(\Pd, \Qd)$. \end{defn}